anders94/order-matching-engine/README.md

 # order-matching-engine

-This is an order matching engine implemented within PostgreSQL stored procedutes.
-A lightweight Node.js based server is used to interact with the engine.
-Database migrations are handled by `db-migrate` and `should` is used as a framework for tests.
-PostgreSQL `NOTIFY` is used to push notifications of trading activity via a websocket server.
+This order matching engine is implemented within PostgreSQL as stored procedutes.
+Database migrations are handled by `db-migrate` and `tape` is used for tests.

-This is in its _very early stages_ and is _not currently functional_.
+This is in its *early stages* and is *not currently functional*.

 ## Prerequisites